kaityo256/xbyak_aarch64_handson/README.md

 ## Summary

-This document is a hans-on for people who want to try Arm SVE on Docker.
+This document is a hands-on for people who want to try Arm SVE on Docker.
 To have an environment to try Arm SVE with QEMU, just run the following.

 ```sh
 docker run -it kaityo256/xbyak_aarch64_handson